Best Known For

 Born on November 23, 1960, in Pass Christian, Mississippi, Robin Roberts earned a degree in communication from Southern Louisiana University and went on to become a sports reporter and anchor for a local TV station in Mississippi.
 At age 29, Roberts began hosting ESPN's Sportscenter and, not long after, appearing as a guest reporter on Good Morning America.
 In 2005, she was hired as a full-time co-anchor of the morning news program.
 In August 2011,

-"I have been waiting 174 days to say this: Good Morning America!"
+"I have been waiting 174 days to say this: Good morning, America!"

 Roberts took a leave of absence from Good Morning America in order to undergo treatment for a rare blood disorder that she contracted after undergoing chemotheraphy for breast cancer.
 She returned to the show on February 20, 2013.
+In early 2014, Roberts officially came out as a gay woman.

 Robin René Roberts was born on November 23, 1960, in Pass Christian, Mississippi.
 The youngest of four siblings and the daughter of a Tuskeegee Airmen pilot, Roberts spent her childhood cultivating athletic and academic success, graduating as her high school's salutatorian.
 Her sister, Sally-Ann Roberts, became a local news anchor, and Robin followed in her footsteps, earning a journalism scholarship and a degree in communication from Southern Louisiana University.